-The actuarial assumptions used in the actuarial valuation as of September 30, 2014 and 2013, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2010.
-The Board of Control accepted and approved these changes on January 27, 2012, which became effective at the beginning of the fiscal year 2012.
-Mortality rates for TRS were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale AA projected to 2015 and set back one year for females.
+The actuarial assumptions used in the actuarial valuation as of September 30, 2015 and 2014, were based on the results of an investigation of the economic and demographic experience for the TRS based upon participant data as of September 30, 2010.
+The Board of Control accepted and approved these changes on January 27, 2012, which became effective at the beginning of fiscal year 2012.

+As of September 30, 2015, mortality rates for TRS were based on the RP-2000 Combined Mortality Table for Males or Females, as appropriate, with adjustments for mortality improvements based on Scale BB projected to 2020 and adjusted 115% for all ages for males and 112% for ages 78 and over for females.